ofelix03/ofelix03/README.md

 # Hi, and welcome 👋

-It' nice to have you here, please feel at home to look around and hopefully you'll find yourself something useful.
+It's nice to have you here, please feel at home to look around and hopefully you'll find yourself something useful.

 ## About Me
 My name is **Felix**.
 I'm a passion and vibrant young man living in Ghana, on the Western part of the African continent.